Crystal Palace v West Ham: How to watch on Amazon Prime

 Who will win?
 HEARALPUBLICIST says…

-West Ham might be properly rested after their recreation in opposition to Liverpool was postponed as a result of Membership World Cup.
+West Ham can be properly rested after their recreation towards Liverpool was postponed as a result of Membership World Cup.

-Nonetheless, they might be pressured to depend on shaky stopper Roberto within the damage absence of Lukasz Fabianski and David Martin.
+Nonetheless, they might be compelled to depend on shaky stopper Roberto within the damage absence of Lukasz Fabianski and David Martin.

 Palace had been defeated 1-Zero by in-form Newcastle on the weekend however can bounce again to joint-seventh with a win right here.